LanaKisel/places-to-visit-in-california/README.md

 # Places to visit

 ## Skills I used to create a React single page application
 In this application I applied knowledge of components, props, state management, and incorporated client-side routing.
-Created a db.json file, which serves as a RESTful API for my backend and an inables me to make both a GET and a POST request to the json server
+Created a db.json file, which inabled me to make both a GET and a POST requests.

 ### How it works
+This application is about places yu can visit in a state of California.
+First thing you see is a Home page, which welcomes with information about this application.
+In the top left corner I have my navigation: NavLinks.They are: "Home", "About" and "Califonia Places".
+By clicking on each you'll be redirected to a URL in accordance with the code in Navigation.js.
+About component renders information about "Visit California" organization, their mission along with the reason of their existance.
+"California Places" component renders links to the landmarks you might be interested to visit.
+The name of the links are titles of the plpaces.
+By clicking on which, you'll be redirected to the URL, that includes description of the place along with the images.
+Below the links in "California Places" there's a button named "Click the button to add new place".
+Click event fires, after clicking the button which will redirect you to the Form component.
+Here you can add Name, description and an image file for your place.
+After submitting, you'll be automatically redirected to the California Places view and be able to see the link to your just added place below all the original places.
+This application is a single page, with 9 components which are rendered in App.js using BrowserRouter.

 ### Credits
 Beutiful pictures and descriptions of destinations were used from https://travel.usnews.com/rankings/best-places-to-visit-in-california/